glowkeeper/glowkeeper.github.io/public/assets/posts/flashFiction/wisdom.md

 # Wisdom

-Sometimes even the wise must acknowledge a higher wisdom.

-**9 September, 2013**

 While walking to the bus, on a damp, cold, December morning, a kind man noticed a snail in the middle of the path.
 He was worried that it might get trodden on, so he picked up the snail and put it on the grass verge.

 “For crying out loud!” grumbled the angry snail, who lived down the drain across the other side of the path.
 “It took me four hours to get that far, and now I'm going to be super late home for dinner", continued the snail, “The wife's going to be livid!
 Bloody do-gooders!” he cried.